wp-plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.7.4 =
+* An unknown component now gets marked as such, not as Core.
+* Support for invokable objects in action and filter callbacks.
+* Fix fatal error when activating Debug Bar plugin after Query Monitor has already been activated.
+* Implement escaping inside `QM_Output_Html::format_url()` which can deal with unsafe output.
+Thanks to Stephen Harris for the responsible disclosure.

 = 2.7.3 =
 * Improvements to the shutdown handler for PHP errors, so it handles syntax and compilation errors too.